jmmoore/jmmoore.github.io/_posts/2020-06-17-Minimum-Viable-Day.md

 If you have some time-based things, like *exercise for an hour*, cut the time in half.

 If you look at this list and it feels insignificant, that's *exactly the point*.

+Once you're crushing your base MVD with consistency, move the goalposts.
+Not too much.

 Here's my list: